15 Ways To Get Good-Quality Sleep (Even If You Aren't Getting Enough)

 Unfortunately, blue light can be tough to avoid unless you're making a conscious effort to sidestep it, considering that our computers, smartphones, and all kinds of other electronic devices emit it.

-However, there are ways to minimize the effects of blue light without completely giving up your coveted electronics:
+However, there are ways to minimize the effects of blue light without completely giving up on electronics altogether: Turning electronics off before bed, investing in a pair of blue-blocking glasses, and installing blue-light-reducing apps on your phone and computer can help too.

 Getting enough good sleep isn't just about your physical habits—it also hinges on your internal thoughts and attitudes.
 "Look at the stories you're telling yourself about sleep," says Victoria Albina, N.P., MPH, nervous system specialist and holistic nurse practitioner.
 "If you're saying sleep is something elusive, then that makes that story stronger in your nervous system, in your body, and in your mind, and physiologically creates more anxiety, which will rev up your sympathetic nervous system and make it harder to fall asleep."